 Our latest data show that small business decision makers consume print, broadcast and online media to keep up to date with current affairs, but also for business advice and for discovering new products or services.
-And they like a broad range of media, from nationals to business and trade outlets.
+And they like a broad range of media, from nationals to business and trade outlets (read about the top SME publications in the UK).
 This means that PR is an essential element of any SME marketing strategy.

 So does SEO

 In addition to media, our data reveals that SME decision makers are likely to start their search for new products or services on a search engine.
 This means that ensuring your website is properly optimised and that your PR strategy is focused on both brand building and link building, is pretty much essential to generating leads from the small business community.

 Running a small business is hard.
 Really hard.
 Key people in SMEs are often time poor and feel pulled in multiple directions at once.
 To really capture their attention it’s important to focus on the issues that are top of mind for them and think about how you can assist small businesses in overcoming them.